Ikulyte/Azure-Home-SOC-Lab/README.md

 ## Components I used in my SOC Lab:

--	Begin by accessing Microsoft Azure and creating a free Azure subscription.
-This provides you with the essential cloud resources required for building and experimenting in your SOC Lab environment.
+-	I began by accessing Microsoft Azure and creating a free Azure subscription.
+This gave me the essential cloud resources I needed to build and experiment with my SOC Lab environment.

-- To attract malicious attackers, you will need to set up a Honey Pot with Azure Virtual Machine which will be a Windows 10/11 VM exposed to the internet, attracting attackers.
+- To attract malicious attackers, I set up a Honeypot using an Azure Virtual Machine.
+I configured a Windows 10/11 VM and exposed it to the internet so it would naturally attract attack attempts.

-- Once the Virtual Machine has been successfully created, verify its functionality by simulating failed login attempts, collecting security event logs, and analysing unauthorised logon attempts using Event Viewer.
+- Once the Virtual Machine was created, I verified its functionality by simulating failed login attempts.
+I then collected security event logs and analysed unauthorised login attempts using Event Viewer.

--	To conduct a comprehensive analysis of logon attempts, security logs should be forwarded to a Log Analytics Workspace, where KQL (Kusto Query Language) can be utilised for detailed examination.
+-	For a more comprehensive analysis of the login activity, I forwarded security logs to a Log Analytics Workspace.
+There, I used KQL (Kusto Query Language) to perform detailed examinations of the data.

--	To identify the sources of all attacks, geolocation can be integrated into Microsoft Sentinel to provide information about attackers' IP addresses.
+-	I integrated geolocation into Microsoft Sentinel to identify the sources of all attacks and gather information about the attackers’ IP addresses.

--	In order to provide insights to global threat sources, you would need to use Sentinel Workbook to visualise attackers’ activities on a map.
+-	To gain insights into global threat sources, I used a Sentinel Workbook to visualise attackers’ activities on a map.

 ## Creating the Virtual Machine (Honeypot)